2016 New Mexico House of Representatives election

-The 2016 New Mexico House of Representatives elections took place as part of the biennial United States elections.
+The 2016 New Mexico House of Representatives election took place as part of the biennial United States elections.
 New Mexico voters elected state representatives in all 70 of the state house's districts.
 State representatives serve two-year terms in the New Mexico House of Representatives.
 The election coincided with elections for other offices, including the Presidency, the special election for Secretary of State, the U.S. House, and the State Senate.

-A primary election held on June 7, 2016 determined which candidates appear on the November 8th general election ballot.
+A primary election held on June 7, 2016, determined which candidates appear on the November 8th general election ballot.